Phase Spirals in the Milky Way Disk and Simulations

 proud to have been a part of the first class, where we discovered the brightest z~5

 galaxy in the universe!
-Since then, COOL-LAMPS has published a couple more papers and
+Since then, COOL-LAMPS has published many more papers and